Diploma in Wildlife Documentary Film-Making 2019

 • Gained the ability to correctly operate television equipment for different styles of production

 • Learnt to undergo all stages of audio recording to a professional standard, to accompany a fully finished wildlife documentary

 • Gained the ability to use different types of editing equipment and editing software systems to produce a fully finished wildlife documentary with narrative

 • Gained the ability to use and professionally manage different types television camera, audio recording and editing equipment to produce a fully finished, broadcast standard, wildlife documentary

 • Learnt to collect, record and analyse various pieces of data into categories that will display a final ´visual standard´ of the value of the documentary produced

-To view a copy of the accreditation certificates awarded to The UK wildlife film school; and the points value for each module as accredited by the Center for Credit Rating. click here
+To view a copy of the accreditation certificates awarded to The UK wildlife film school; and the points value for each module as accredited by the Center for Credit Rating at Napier University, Edinburgh. click here

 Invest in your future…

 Invest in a “Diploma in Wildlife Documentary Film-making” and get one step ahead of your competition.